blaenk/site/input/notes/clojure.markdown

 [Leiningen]: http://leiningen.org/

-A `project.cjl`{.path} file is used for project configuration and dependency management.
-The `defproject` macro is used takes as first two arguments the projects coordinates, with the second of the two being the version string on its own, so that Maven's coordinate `com.abc:site:1.0.0`{.path} corresponds to `com.abc/site "1.0.0"` in Leiningen.
+A <span class="path">project.cjl</span> file is used for project configuration and dependency management.
+The `defproject` macro is used takes as first two arguments the projects coordinates, with the second of the two being the version string on its own, so that Maven's coordinate <span class="path">com.abc:site:1.0.0</span> corresponds to `com.abc/site "1.0.0"` in Leiningen.
 If the first argument is an unnamespaced symbol, then it's assumed that the artifact ID and the group ID are the same.

 ``` clojure
 (defproject leiningen.org "1.0.0"